ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 my_meta = model_meta(value_arg1, value_arg2)
 ```
 **Note**: When you define a meta structure for a node, keep in mind that you must define message update rules with the meta for that node.
-See [node](@id create-node) for more details of how to define rules for a node.
+See [node manual](@ref create-node) for more details of how to define rules for a node.

 ## Example

 This section provides a concrete example of how to create and use meta in `RxInfer.jl`.
 Suppose that we have the following Gaussian model:

 $$\begin{aligned}